-16 Movies That Are Better Than the Books They’re Based On
+16 Movies That Are Better Than the Books They're Based On16 Movies That Are Better Than the Books They're Based On

 Movie adaptations of books often get a bad rap.
 And often, it's deserved.
 Seriously, don't even get us started on The Great Gatsby.
 (We still love you, Leo.)
 Or My Sister's Keeper?
 We did not just pay $12 to see them completely ruin the ending.
 Luckily, the following 16 films buck the trend of bad film adaptations.
 From The Notebook to Forrest Gump, read on for movies that are better than the books on which they're based.

 1. ‘THE GODFATHER’ (1972)Don’t get us wrong, Mario Puzo’s 1969 novel is wonderful.
 It’s just that Francis Ford Coppola’s 1972 film adaptation is a damn masterpiece.
 (Don’t feel too bad for Puzo, though, he co-wrote the screenplay with Coppola.)

 2. ‘THE DEVIL WEARS PRADA’ (2006)Based on Lauren Weisberger’s 2003 account of her time working for Vogue’s Anna Wintour, the 2006 movie is inherently quotable and pretty close to perfect (in our humble opinion).
 Meryl Streep and Anne Hathaway are infallible as Miranda Priestly and Andy Sachs—a chilly editrix and her beyond naïve new hire.